Sunday, June 7, 2026

 I Don't Wish You Well - OPTIONAL

-I Don’t Wish You Well by Jumata Emill.
+I Don’t Wish You Well by Jumata Emill, 400 pages.
 Delacorte Press, 2026. $20

-Language: R (89 swears, 16 ‘f’); Mature Content: PG-13 (Off-page underage drinking and drugs, Off-page consensual sex); Violence: R (Historic child sexual abuse, Off-page sexual assault and rape, Off-page murder with descriptions, Off-page murder-suicide)
+Language: R (89 swears, 16 ‘f’); Mature Content: PG-13 (Off-page underage drinking and drugs, Off-page consensual sex); Violence: R (historic child sexual abuse, off-page sexual assault and rape, off-page murder with descriptions, off-page murder-suicide)

 BUYING ADVISORY: HS - OPTIONAL